NCEAS/oss-lessons/version-control/3-code-versioning-remote.md

 4.) ```git push``` : send your latest version of the picture album to the server

-## Working with Remote repositories
+## Working with remote repositories

 ### Adding your local repository to a remote server